RascalSoftware/RAT/CONTRIBUTING.md

 Create Developer Environment
 ----------------------------
-The MATLAB IDE is recommended for developement, the following tollboxes are required for RAT:
+The MATLAB IDE is recommended for developement, the following toolboxes are required for RAT:

 - MATLAB Coder
 - MATLAB Compiler